Peterborough Musicfest

 Approximately 16,000 people in attendance for Serena Ryder, who opened Peterborough Musicfest's 30th Anniversary Season on June 25, 2016.

-The Peterborough Summer Festival of Lights, later renamed Peterborough Musicfest, is a non-profit, charitable organization in Peterborough, Ontario, Canada, which hosts a series of free outdoor concerts.
-In 2015, Peterborough Musicfest was recognized as a Top 100 Festival and Event in Ontario.
+The Peterborough Summer Festival of Lights, later renamed Peterborough Musicfest, is a non-profit, charitable organization in Peterborough, Ontario, which hosts a series of free outdoor concerts.
+In 2015, Peterborough Musicfest was recognized as a Top 100 Festival and Event in the province.
 The concerts are held at Del Crary Park, located in the downtown on George Street, adjacent to Little Lake.

 History

 Canadian country music duo, High Valley, closed Peterborough Musicfest's 30th Anniversary season on August 24, 2016.

 Founded in 1986 by Fred Anderson, these concerts were followed by a choreographed illuminated boat show and a fireworks display.